gnolang/gno/docs/gno-infrastructure/validators/faq.md

 2. **User-owned keys :** A key that is generated when a new account is created using the `gnokey` command.
 It is used to sign transactions.

+3. **Node Key :** A key used for communicating with other nodes.
+It is automatically created when running the `gnoland secrets init` command.
+A validator may check their Node Key by running the `gnoland secrets get NodeKey` command.

 ### What stage is the Gno.land project in?

 Gno.land is currently in Testnet 3, the single-node testnet stage.
 The next version, Testnet 4, is scheduled to go live in Q2 2024, which will include a validator set implementation for a multinode environment.